Ziqi-Yang/math_modeling_scripts/README.md

-# Matlab Scripts
+# Math Modeling Scripts

-a collection of awesome matlab scripts.
+a collection of useful scripts for math modeling.